Tourism in the Philippines: Wildlife Tourism in the Philippines

+The Philippines is also a prime destination for observing and interacting with marine megafauna, most notably the whale sharks in Donsol, Sorsogon and the thresher sharks near Malapascua, Cebu.
+Many other marine species are protected in famous destinations such as the Tubbataha Reefs Natural Park, Apo Reef National Park, and the Tañon Strait.
+A variety of destinations cater to wildlife tourism.
+Zoos and rescue centers such as the Manila Zoo and Ninoy Aquino Parks and Wildlife Center offer safe and accessible ways to view endemic and exotic fauna.
+Specialized sanctuaries like the Candaba Bird Sanctuary and the Masungi Georeserve protect specific ecosystems and their inhabitants.
+The Calauit Safari Park offers an experience more in line with African safari tours, as it hosts a mix of African and Philippine wildlife.
+Nationally protected areas such as the Mount Hamiguitan Wildlife Sanctuary, and Mount Apo National Park are key sites for ecotourism and scientific research.

+A significant portion of wildlife tourism in the Philippines is framed as ecotourism, with revenues often going to support local communities and funding conservation efforts for vulnerable species, managed by organizations like the Department of Environment and Natural Resources.

 Tourism activities

-Beaching and diving
+Beaches and diving

 Various beaches in the Philippines have landed in multiple magazine rankings.
 Among the most popular beach and diving choices in the country include Boracay, El Nido, Coron, Cebu, and Siargao.

 In 2018, Canadian-based travel agency Flight Network listed Hidden Beach in Palawan (No. 1) as the best beach in all of Asia.
 The beach was also cited by Travel+Leisure as among the 13 places to see the bluest water in the world.
-Other beaches ranked from the Philippines were Guyam White Sand Beach in Siargao (No. 13), Palaui Beach in Cagayan Valley (No. 22), Caramoan Island Beach in Camarines Sur (No. 29), Dahican Beach in Mati, Davao Oriental (No. 41), Gumasa Beach in Sarangani (No. 45), Alona Beach in Panglao, Bohol (No. 46), Kalanggaman Island in Cebu (No. 49), and Paliton Beach in Siquijor (No. 50).
+Other beaches ranked from the Philippines were Guyam White Sand Beach in Siargao (No. 13), Palaui Beach in Cagayan Valley (No. 22), Caramoan Island Beach in Camarines Sur (No. 29), Dahican Beach in Mati, Davao Oriental (No. 41), Gumasa Beach in Sarangani (No. 45), Alona Beach in Panglao, Bohol (No. 46), Kalanggaman Island in Leyte (No. 49), and Paliton Beach in Siquijor (No. 50).

 Hiking

 Among the most famous hiking areas in the country are Mount Apo, Mount Pinatubo, Mount Halcon, Mount Banahaw, Mount Makiling, and Mount Pulag.
-Online magazine, Culture Trip, cited Mount Batulao in Batangas, Masungi Georeserve in Rizal, Tarak Ridge in Bataan, Mount Daraitan and Maynoba in Rizal, Kibungan Circuit in Benguet, and Mount Pulag in Nueva Vizcaya for having the most spectacular hiking trails in the country in 2017.
+An Online magazine, Culture Trip, cited Mount Batulao in Batangas, Masungi Georeserve in Rizal, Tarak Ridge in Bataan, Mount Daraitan and Maynoba in Rizal, Kibungan Circuit in Benguet, and Mount Pulag in Nueva Vizcaya for having the most spectacular hiking trails in the country in 2017.